-The first event, Unpacking Crown Entities: Governance Expectations and Director Insights, will be held in Auckland on Monday 30 March.
+The Wellington event, Crown Entities: Governance Expectations and Director Insights, will be held on Tuesday, 21 April.

 Why attend